jindrichmynarz/dissertation/parts/conclusions.md

 * Cleaned and enriched Czech public procurement dataset published as linked open data for anyone to reuse
 * Reusable command-line tools for working with RDF data

+We explored only a few ways of matchmaking public contracts to bidders.
+Many more ways are left open to pursue and assess their worth.

 <!--
 Linked open data is raw data.